 Introducing Hoa Lu

-The second temple is dedicated to Le Dai Hanh, an early Le monarch.
-Inside the main hall are an assortment of drums, gongs, incense burners, candle holders and weapons, with a statue of the king in the middle, his queen on the right and their son on the left.
-In the left-hand section of this complex a modern museum features part of the excavations of the 10th-century citadel wall, unearthed in 1998.
+The second temple is dedicated to monarch Le Dai Hanh.
+It has the usual assortment of drums, gongs, incense burners, candle holders and weapons with a statue of the king in the middle, his queen on the right and their son on the left.
+A modest museum here features part of the excavations of a 10th-century city wall.